 Internal Audit monitors the quality and effectiveness of systems of internal control.
 Audit reports include an opinion that provides management with an independent judgement on the adequacy and effectiveness of internal controls.
-Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Business Manager/Group Manager.
+Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Business Manager or Assistant Director.

-The Annual Internal Audit Opinion for 2020/2021, in respect of the areas reviewed during the year, was 22 July 2021.
+The Annual Internal Audit Opinion for 2022/2023, in respect of the areas reviewed during the year, was High Reasonable.